Date

 Build new learning on solid foundations.
 Provide multiple opportunities to revisit a new idea or concept.

-• Check to ensure that students retain and can demonstrate previously-learned skills before beginning new learning.
+• Check to ensure that learners retain and can demonstrate previously-learned skills before beginning new learning.

 • Teach new skills using a variety of methods, materials and contexts and using concrete, practical and visual materials.